pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 ### Discards and retention
 Predicted discards were based on estimated retention and selectivity for each fleet and are shown in Figure \ref{fig:disc_hist}.
 Discards were informed by four data sources covering three different periods.
-Data sets included, 1) @pikitch_evaluation_1988 Discard and Mesh Studies, used to estimate both discard rates and length composition of the northern trawl fleet between 1985 and 1987 (J. R. Wallace, pers. comm.), 2) the TEST \gls{edcp} covering 1995-1999, which only informed discard rates of the northern trawl fleet, 3) the \gls{wcgop}, which provided discard rates, length composition, and individual average weight for years between 2002 and 2021 for all fleets, and 4) the \gls{gemm} data set, covering the same period and completing the \gls{wcgop} with catch-share participation information and estimates of discard survival rates.
+Data sets included, 1) @pikitch_evaluation_1988 Discard and Mesh Studies, used to estimate both discard rates and length composition of the northern trawl fleet between 1985 and 1987 (J. R. Wallace, pers. comm.), 2) the \gls{edcp} covering 1995-1999, which only informed discard rates of the northern trawl fleet, 3) the \gls{wcgop}, which provided discard rates, length composition, and individual average weight for years between 2002 and 2021 for all fleets, and 4) the \gls{gemm} data set, covering the same period and completing the \gls{wcgop} with catch-share participation information and estimates of discard survival rates.

 While the estimates from the first two data sets were directly integrated into the model, fleet discard rates after 2011 were available separately for catch-share and non-catch-share programs.
 Final fleet-specific discard rates were thus computed as the average \gls{wcgop} discard rate weighted by the relative proportion of total landings belonging to the catch-share and non-catch-share, respectively.
 (Figure \ref{fig:disc_rates_WCGOP}).
 Regardless of the type of data, all estimates derived from these data sets had associated uncertainty accounting for the variability observed within the sample of hauls and fishing trips of each fleet.
 WCGOP-derived discard rates are an exception as, after the catch share program was initiated in 2011, 100% of hauls from catch share fleets were observed., while non-catch share vessels were only partially covered *_(cite)_*.